MohamedAli1995/Virgin-Airline-Tweets-Sentiment-Prediction/README.md

 │
 |
 ├── testers             - This folder contains testers used which inherit from BaseTest.
-│   └── sentiment_tester.py - Contains the tester class of the TinyVGG model.
+│   └── sentiment_tester.py - Contains the tester class of the Sentiment model model.
 │
 |
 ├──  mains